spoledkurs-en/spoledkurs-en.github.io/modules/1. Introduction/_posts/2000-01-04-How does the course work.md

   &nbsp;

   <p><strong>Assignments:</strong></p>
-  <p>PAfter each module, there will be some suggested tasks, or questions to tackle.
+  <p>After each module, there will be some suggested tasks, or questions to tackle.
 If you want, you can send your projects to the EduCoop email: <a class="content-link" href="mailto:spoled@centrumcyfrowe.pl">spoled@centrumcyfrowe.pl </a>.
 We’re always happy to hear when people make use of our course.
 </p>

   &nbsp;